Wham Paymaster robbery

 As a result of their actions under fire, Sergeant Benjamin Brown and Corporal Isaiah Mays were awarded the Medal of Honor while eight other soldiers received a Certificate of Merit.
 Eleven men, most from the nearby Mormon community of Pima, were arrested, with eight of them ultimately tried on charges of robbery.
-All of the accused were found not guilty, and the stolen money has never been recovered.
+All of the accused were acquitted, and the stolen money was never recovered.

 Background

 In April 1889, Special Order 37 directed all paymasters in the District of Arizona to pay troops mustered as of April 30.
-Major Joseph Washington Wham, a U.S. Army paymaster, was assigned Fort Bowie, Fort Grant, Fort Thomas, Fort Apache and Camp San Carlos.
+Major Joseph Washington Wham, a U.S. Army paymaster, was assigned to Fort Bowie, Fort Grant, Fort Thomas, Fort Apache and Camp San Carlos.
 Wham and his clerk, William T. Gibbon, met a train carrying the payroll in Willcox on May 8.
 The paymaster performed his duties at Fort Bowie on May 9 and at Fort Grant on May 10.